stephbuon/hansard-speakers/README.md

 binary 1/0 match or ambiguous
 no match: is a miss

-if there's no match it will do edit distance of 2 against lords titles then honorary titles edit distance of 2 if there's still no match, use edit distance w/ dictionary of named aliases
+If the speaker name does not match with (enter), Levenshtein Distance is applied for fuzzy matching names (OCR ERROS).
+We found that (enter controlled setting) more effective than other popular distance measures, like Jaro distance, because (enter), whereas Jaro (enter).
+If there is still no match, apply a distance of 2 against lords titles, honorary titles, and then the dictionary of named aliases.

-for first and last name, or just last name if the name is above edit distance of 2,
+For first and last name, and just last name, an edit distance of 2

+carefully and delibrerately applied to different subsections -- last names, office titles

 initials receive an  edit distance of 1